MikeHopley/ftl-ships-strategy/index.md

 ## Other strategies

-Engines-2 and engines-3 are also useful and cheap.
+Engines-2 and engines-3 are useful and cheap.
 Fit them in when you can, but do not allow engine upgrades to stop you upgrading shields or buying an important weapon.
 At 15 scrap, engines-3 competes with shields-3, and I think shields-3 is almost strictly better.

 Note that shields-4 is **much** better than early engine upgrades, because it also lets you farm crew skill against enemies that cannot hurt you.
 10% free evade works out around 90 scrap value!